-The STU 100 - Planning for Success course is required for all new students intending to pursue an A.A., A.S., or A.E.S. degree prior to the student earning 30 credits.
+The STU 100 - Planning for Success course is required for all new students intending to pursue an A.A., A.S., or A.E.S.
 This one-credit course is transferable to a 4-year college/university and will apply towards graduation at RVC.
 Students are strongly encouraged to take this course in their first or second semester.